 (30) This report was presented by the University Office of Enterprise Services, Office of Business and Financial Services.
+The fuel commitment summary is prepared monthly and represents a dashboard report of energy hedging commitments by the Urbana and Chicago campuses.
+The report is to be submitted to the Board of Trustees quarterly, as prescribed in the Board-approved Energy Cost Management Policy.
 A copy has been filed with the secretary of the Board.